Microcontroller C programming

 }

-Program size is 325 words, data memory is 114 bytes.
-Write to array element is done in 6 cycles (5 op codes).
-Main() function is done in 147 cycles with stack init.
+The program size is 325 words; the data memory is 114 bytes.
+Write to an array element is done in 6 cycles (5 opcodes).
+The main() function is done in 147 cycles with stack init.

-Program increased by 275 words, where malloc takes 157 words and free function takes 104 words.
-Other 14 words are for calling those functions.
+The program increased by 275 words, where malloc takes 157 words, and free function takes 104 words.
+The other 14 words are for calling those functions.
 So there is more complicated work with array elements.
-The initialization of array writes 0 to each element.
-14 bytes of memory in data memory is used for: heap memory organizing variables (10 bytes), 2 bytes is the pointer to array, and 2 bytes are in front of memory block to save its size which is used in free function.
+The initialization of the array writes 0 to each element.
+14 bytes of memory in data memory is used for: heap memory organizing variables (10 bytes), 2 bytes is the pointer to the array, and 2 bytes are in front of the memory block to save its size is used in the free function.

-So it is better not to use dynamic memory, when resources are very limited.
+So it is better not to use dynamic memory when resources are minimal.

 Typical errors

-Let’s go through few typical errors that can help to avoid some troubling.
+Let’s go through a few typical errors that can help to avoid some troubling.

 Reading string from flash memory

-AVR-GCC doesn’t understand where pointer has to show – to program memory or data memory.
+AVR-GCC doesn’t understand where the pointer has to show – to program memory or data memory.
 By default is RAM.
-In order to read from Flash memory, you should use macro which is in ”pgmspace.h” library:
+To read from Flash memory, you should use a macro which is in the “pgmspace.h” library:

 #include